Sew up a cute square basket that’s perfect for keeping, giving away, organizing your home, and showing off to all your friends!

 This easy basket tutorial is doubly amazing because it is totally fat quarter friendly.
 All you need to make it is two coordinating fat quarters and 1/2 yard of fusible fleece.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
-The blog post below contains everything you will need and it is totally free to read, print, and sew!
+The free Best Square Basket Pattern is included in the blog post below and is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The PDF download for $2 is totally optional.
+The Optimized for Printing PDF pattern for $2 is totally optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
+Check it out.

 This easy-to-sew basket is approximately 8’’ square at the bottom and the side are about 4 1/4’’ tall.